yannickkirschen/console-arena/docs/index.md

 The key feature of Maven (and, frankly, the reason why everybody uses it), is the use of dependencies.
 Dependencies are JAR-files that have been built from a Maven project and uploaded to a repository.
 The main repository is the [Maven Central Repository](https://mvnrepository.com/repos/central).
 It contains more than 1 million artifacts (in 2019).
-It is also possible to host a private repository which makes Maven very interesting for the enterprise use, where you have code that should not be available in public.
+It is also possible to host a private repository which makes Maven very interesting for enterprise use, where you have code that should not be available in public.

 These are the dependencies I use for *ConsoleArena*: